mrismanaziz/Reforestation/README.md

-## I'm glad I know sign language, it's pretty handy.
+## Why do birds fly south for the winter?
+Because it's too far to walk.